chdd-ltd/www/about.md

 layout: page
 title: About
 permalink: /about/
-lastmod: 2017-06-01
+lastmod: 2021-06-17
 changefreq: yearly
 priority: 0.5
 ---

-CHDD Applied Research Ltd is an independent information security research and consultancy firm that specialises in the development of tools and techniques to acquire, analyse and disseminate Cybersecurity threat and vulnerability information.
+My name is Chris Davis and I’m an information security professional based in London, England.
+This blog is my attempt to force myself to "Write down" the things I have leant and that it may be of help to someone else.